Usedom Island – Some Facts

 Between Heringsdorf and Świnoujście is Ahlbeck.
 From here, it is 2 kilometres from the Polish border.
 A popular excursion to walk or bike.

 Ahlbeck is a smaller place with a few spa hotels and a nice pier with a restaurant.

 FKK – Nudist beaches

-If you would you like to sunbathe naked then there are 9 nudist beaches on Usedom including one on Ahlbeck 300 meters from the Polish border.
+If you want to sunbathe naked, there are nine nudist beaches in Usedom, including one on Ahlbeck, 300 meters from the Polish border.

 It looks to be a popular excursion in search of cheap bargains.

 Here you will find clothes, cigarettes, fishing gear, trinkets, and many other things you may need or not …

 There are very few things you can think of buying here.

 Lots of poor quality and the sales personnel are not particularly pleasant.